dragon66/icafe/README.md

 - Reading, writing images of popular formats - such as JPG, TIFF, GIF, PNG etc.
 - Converting between different image formats.
 - Extracting, inserting, and removing image metadata such as EXIF, Photoshop IRB, ICC_Profile, IPTC, XMP, thumbnail etc.
-- Manapulating images - such as creating animated GIF, merging or splitting multipage TIFF, removing or adding chunks to PNG and lots more.
+- Manipulating images - such as creating animated GIF, merging or splitting multipage TIFF, removing or adding chunks to PNG and lots more.

 Read format support:
 ----------------------